DCAN-Labs/hbcd-docs-internal/docs/changelog/pending.md

 * Change 'type_var' to 'administrative for 'age' fields
 * Review cases where 'Missingness' reason is showing as 'Logic Skipped'
 * FamilyID Inclusion (TBD)
+* Exclusion of MB/PNR profiles that are not clean

 ## Upcoming - Post-Release (2.0/3.0)